andrewcparnell/Bchron/cran-comments.md

 ## Test environments
 * local OS X install, R 4.0.3
-* travis (for the last time)
+* GitHub Actions
 * rhub
-* win-builder (devel)
+* win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs.
-I got some weird results from rhub to do with the package not being able to be installed on Windows Server 2008 but it passed fine with win-builder (devel) and Travis and a local check.

-A previous build came back with a warning about an invalid URL which has now been fixed.

 ## Downstream dependencies
 I have also run revdepcheck on the downstream dependencies of Bchron which reported no errors.